openshift/enhancements/enhancements/installer/signal-cluster-deletion.md

 #### Uninstall

-Delete a cluster's `ClusterAlive` resource during uninstallation and wait X minutes before continuing cluster tear down.
+Delete a cluster's `ClusterAlive` resource during uninstall when requested via flag such as `openshift-install destroy cluster --cluster-alive-delete`.
+Cluster destroy will wait for a default amount of time and fail if `ClusterAlive` deletion was not successful.
+The default timeout will not be configurable and users will be expected to attempt shutdown multiple times upon failure.

 ### Risks and Mitigations